wslyvh/AmsterdamBlockchainWeek/events/BlockClimbing/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: EthCC Hackathon 2021
+title: EthCC Block Climbing (Bouldering session)

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  Let's build on Ethereum and have fun! 🤩✊
+  Bouldering session not far from EthCC venue.
+All levels welcome!

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: EthCC Hackathon 2021
+name: EthCC Block Climbing (Bouldering session)

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.